Did you know that a small 1-second delay on your website speed can cause a conversion drop of up to 7%?

 While they might seem like the same thing, they cover different aspects.

-While website speed is the overall loading time of your website, page speed is only the load time of the page you’re interacting with.
+While website speed is the overall loading time of your website, page speed is only the load time of the page youโre interacting with.
+Your Shopify website might load fast but your individual product pages might load slow for example.

 Website speed looks at the average speed of all pages on your site.
 In contrast, page speed focuses only on the speed of a single page.